Pelvic Congestion Syndrome Treatment in Arizona

 Pelvic congestion syndrome also known as vulvar varicosities or ovarian reflux is a common cause of chronic pain in up to 40% of women.
 10 to 14 percent of gynecologist referrals are due to this syndrome.
 It is caused by dilation of the ovarian and/or pelvic veins in the lower abdomen.
 The typical age range when a woman develops PCS is from age 20-45 years old.

 If you are suffering from pelvic congestion syndrome, it is important that you schedule an appointment with Western Vascular.
-With over three offices located in Phoenix, Mesa, and Payson, AZ we are able to offer hospital-based surgical & endovascular care to patients in the area.
+With over three offices located in Florence, Mesa, and Payson, AZ we are able to offer hospital-based surgical & endovascular care to patients in the area.
 Our board-certified vascular surgeons will take the time to answer any questions you may have and help discover the best treatment plan for you.
-For more information, call one of our vein and vascular clinics in Payson, Mesa, and Phoenix, AZ at (480) 668-5000 and schedule an appointment with one of our vascular surgeons today!
+For more information, call one of our vein and vascular clinics in Arizona at (480) 668-5000 and schedule an appointment with one of our vascular surgeons today!

 What Are the Symptoms of Pelvic Congestion Syndrome?